 If is tell you that he needs money for his R&R leave so that you can be together, another lie!
 A real soldier would not request R&R leave money because the military pays for all travel to and from a war zone including emergency travel for the death of a loved one.

-He Needs You to Request Leave for Him
+Does A Soldier Need You to Request Leave for Him?

 He says he can come home if you request leave via email to his superior.
 This is completely false.
 If it were that simple, no one would be deployed as they would be on leave from their loved one’s request.
 In the situation of the death of an immediate family member, the information needs to be verified through the American Red Cross.